readium/webpub-manifest/profiles/divina.md

 - <strong class="rfc">should</strong> indicate their dimensions using `height` and `width`
 - <strong class="rfc">may</strong> target a different language using `language`

-*Example 1: A resource available in JPEG and WebP*
+*Example 1: A resource available in JPEG and AVIF*

 ```json
 {